-Baltimore City Community College strives to be the leader in providing quality education that responds to and meets the needs of a diverse population of learners, adding value to lives and the community.
-College Mission Baltimore City Community College provides outstanding educational, cultural, and social experiences to the citizens of Baltimore, the state of Maryland and surrounding areas.
+Baltimore City Community College provides outstanding educational, cultural, and social experiences to the citizens of Baltimore, the state of Maryland and surrounding areas.
 The College's accessible, affordable, comprehensive programs include college transfer and career preparation, technical training and life skills training.
 The College provides a variety of student services that meet the learning needs and support for an increasingly diverse student population.
 BCCC, a dynamic higher education institution, is responsive to the changing needs of its stakeholders: individuals, businesses, government, and educational institutions of the community at large.